 Are we genuinely facing a skills shortage, or is it a matter of resource misallocation?
 Are recruitment challenges inevitable?
 How can we address the escalating disengagement?

-We are convinced that it is possible to act on these brakes to performance.
-Creating an open system where skills and opportunities merge is one of the most appropriate answers.
-An internal Talent Marketplace promotes the involvement of talent, unlocks the diffusion of knowledge and thus amplifies collective performance.
+We firmly believe that it is feasible to address these performance constraints.
+Establishing an open system that seamlessly integrates skills and opportunities is one of the most suitable solutions.
+An internal Talent Marketplace fosters engagement among talent, facilitates the dissemination of knowledge and consequently enhances collective performance.

 1. What is an Internal Talent marketplace?

-It is also a managerial philosophy where transparency governs the new relationship between employees and their organization.
-This collaborative space is based on the use of artificial intelligence: individual preferences are reflected in personalized suggestions for internal opportunities.
+Furthermore, it embodies a managerial philosophy in which transparency shapes the new dynamics between employees and their organisation.
+This collaborative arena relies on artificial intelligence, where individual preferences manifest in personalised recommendations for internal opportunities.

 What are the areas of an Internal Talent Marketplace?

 The composition of a Talent Platform varies depending on the organisation's maturity level, culture and HR strategy.This intelligent platform includes 5 areas: the space dedicated to mobility, career path planning, short-term assignments or projects, mentorships and, lastly, all training opportunities.